nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 ## Conclusion

 That's it!
 Now you can make an app in MVVM pattern!
 Wasn't it fun?
 You can improve the app and implement a local database with a library Room and SQLite to have a complete code example in MVVM.
-Once you code finishes the crash course, it will make more sense than theoretically explaining the pattern.
+Once you finish the crash course, it will make more sense than having the pattern theoretically explained.

 ### Resource: